osmkerala/osmkerala.github.io/README.md

 # kerala.openstreetmap.in

-Website for Kerala openstreetmaps community
+website for openstreetmaps kerala community